 - Refresh: This option refreshes client connections.
 Client connections made or lost after login are reflected in the tree diagram only when the Clients node is refreshed.

-- Purge: This option is used to purge or clear messages on a Topic subscribed to by the client for messages.
+- Purge: This option is used to purge or clear messages on a Topic subscribed to by the client for messages, as shown in Figure 2.
 This action is useful for the durable subscriber when it is in an inactive state.

 Figure 3: Purge Messages

 The default connection factories provided by the Server are initially displayed under this node.
 [Semantic check please]